MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 ![Image showing Query options in excel with background analysis disabled](./media/multiple-queries/data-previews.png)

-### Use a table buffer
+### Buffer your table

-Optionally, you can also use Table.Buffer to force all the data to be read, which imitates what happens during a load.
-To use Table.Buffer in the Power Query Editor:
+Optionally, you can also use `Table.Buffer` to force all the data to be read, which imitates what happens during a load.
+To use `Table.Buffer` in the Power Query Editor:

 1. In the Power Query Editor formula bar, select the **fx** button to add a new step.